 The Southern Dialects are spoken around Tula, Ryazan, Oryol, Lipestk, Tambov and most of Kaluga, Voronezh , and Kursk Oblasts.
 These dialects are also found in the southern part of Penza and the western part of Saratov, Don Voisko Oblasts.

-There are language scholars that insist on dividing the dialects into three groups; the above-named Northern and Southern dialects, as well as the Central Dialects.
+Language scholars insist on dividing the dialects into three groups; the above-named Northern and Southern dialects, as well as the Central Dialects.
 They maintain that the Central Dialects are spoken in and around Moscow.

-Russia is kaleidoscope of dialects that reflect its ancient origins as well as the unique culture it stems from.
+Russia is a kaleidoscope of dialects that reflect its ancient origins and the unique culture it stems from.